metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_monitoring_schedule_v1alpha1_manifest.md

 - `enable_inter_container_traffic_encryption` (Boolean)
 - `enable_network_isolation` (Boolean)
-- `vpc_config` (Attributes) Specifies a VPC that your training jobs and hosted models have access to.
-Control access to and from your training and model containers by configuring the VPC.
-For more information, see Protect Endpoints by Using an Amazon Virtual Private Cloud (https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html) and Protect Training Jobs by Using an Amazon Virtual Private Cloud (https://docs.aws.amazon.com/sagemaker/latest/dg/train-vpc.html). (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--stopping_condition--vpc_config))
+- `vpc_config` (Attributes) Specifies an Amazon Virtual Private Cloud (VPC) that your SageMaker jobs,hosted models, and compute resources have access to.
+You can control accessto and from your resources by configuring a VPC.
+For more information, seeGive SageMaker Access to Resources in your Amazon VPC (https://docs.aws.amazon.com/sagemaker/latest/dg/infrastructure-give-access.html). (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--stopping_condition--vpc_config))

 <a id="nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--stopping_condition--vpc_config"></a>
 ### Nested Schema for `spec.monitoring_schedule_config.monitoring_job_definition.stopping_condition.vpc_config`